Lassie

 Puppies are full of energy, but their exercise sessions should be short and playful to avoid overexertion.
 Frequent, short play sessions spread throughout the day are ideal to help them grow strong without putting too much strain on their developing bodies.

-Senior Dogs
+Senior dogs

 Older dogs may be less active but still require regular movement to keep their muscles and joints healthy.
-Gentle walks and occasional playtime ensure that they stay fit without being overwhelmed.
+Gentle walks and occasional playtime ensure they stay fit without being overwhelmed.

-How Can the Lassie App Help?
+How can the Lassie App help?

 The Lassie App makes it easy to monitor your dog’s daily activity and ensure they’re getting enough exercise.
 In addition to tracking physical activity, the app allows you to manage important health data, such as weight and vaccinations.
 This way, you can tailor your dog’s exercise to their specific needs and ensure they remain healthy and happy.